geosolutions-it/MapStore2/docs/user-guide/widgets.md

 <img src="../img/widgets/chart-types.jpg" class="ms-docimage"  style="max-width:450px;"/>

 From here it is possible to choose between *Bar Chart*, *Pie Chart* or *Line Chart*, or simply go back to widget type selection through the <img src="../img/button/back.jpg" class="ms-docbutton"/> button. <br>
-If a chart type is selected, it displays like the following (in this case *Bar Chart* was selected):
+If a chart type is selected, it displays like the following (in this case a *Bar Chart*):

 <img src="../img/widgets/configure-chart.jpg" class="ms-docimage"  style="max-width:450px;"/>